JeanMusenga/CPArchPSLinker/README.md

 ## 🛠️ Dataset Description

 The `data/` directory includes:
-- `7,466_ARPs.xlsx` - contains 7,466 randomly selected ARPs from the original set of 10,423 ARPs curated in our previous study.
-- `14932_ARPs_and_Programming_Posts.xlsx` – contains posts labeled as APRs and programming posts (i.e., 7,466 ARPs and 7,466 Programming Posts) used to train and test the classifiers.
-- `367_ARPs_TestSet_for_IssueSolutionExtraction.xlsx` – contains 367 randomly selected ARPs from the 7,466 ARPs, used to test our model and baselines for extracting architectural issue–solution pairs.
-- `ArchISPBench.xlsx` – contains our proposed architectural benchmark dataset used to evaluate the potential techniques for extracting architectural issue-solution pairs from online developer community forums.
-It includes 367 architectural issues and 1,964 solutions extracted from SO, with 5,234 sentence candidates (1,970 from questions and 3,264 from answers).
+- `CrossPArchPSBench.xlsx` – contains our proposed architectural benchmark dataset used to evaluate the potential techniques for linking architectural solutions from SO to GitHub commits and issues.
+It includes 2,534 relevant/positive ⟨architectural problem, solution⟩ pairs and 2,534 irrelevant/negatie ⟨architectural problem, solution⟩ pairs.
 This benchmark dataset provides a reusable resource for future studies, enabling consistent evaluation of new approaches or tools.
-- `8454_ARPs_from_SoftwareEngineeringStackExchange.xlsx` - contains 8,454 ARPs collected from the Software Engineering Stack Exchange site.
-- `306_ARPs_from_GameDevelopment.xlsx` - contains 306 ARPs extracted from the Game Development Stack Exchange site.
-- `1580_ARPs_from_ServerFault.xlsx` - contains 1,580 ARPs gathered from the Server Fault Stack Exchange site.
+- `2,534_ARPs.xlsx` - contains xxx randomly selected architectural solutions from the original set of 10,423 ARPs curated in our previous study [10], which were paired with architectural problems from Gitbu to form irrelevant pairs.

 ## Requirements